-3.4 Order of Priority in Granting Tuition Aid: order of priority by degree program in descending order: Master of Divinity, Master of Arts in Christian Studies, and then Master of Theology.
-Doctor of Ministry students should first seek financial assistance from their own church/organization and then apply for tuition aid if still needed.
+3.4 Order of priority in granting tuition aid by degree program in descending order: Master of Divinity, Master of Arts in Christian Studies, and then Master of Theology.
+Doctor of Ministry students should first seek financial assistance from their own church or organization and then apply for tuition aid if still needed.

 3.6 Good citizenship.

 3.7 Attends weekly chapel, small group, and related activities outside of classroom in accordance with school regulations.
-Actively attends prayer meeting, student body meeting, student dormitory self-governing meeting, or other social activities within the Seminary.
+Actively attends prayer meetings, student body meetings, student dormitory meetings, and other social activities within the seminary.